 \section{Introduction}

 The fair division problem is concerned with distributing resource or tasks among a group of agents in a fair manner.
-This problem has attracted widespread interest among researchers due to its enormous applicability in situations ranging from splitting rent among housemates, course allocation among students, and chores division between household members.
-Much of the classical work surrounding fair division has considered the divisible setting in which the resource is infinitely divisible.
-This setting is able to model arbitrarily divisible resources such as money and time, but it does not capture the division of items that are inherently indivisible, such as tickets to a show or rooms in a shared living situation.
+This problem has attracted widespread interest among researchers due to its applicability in wide-ranging situations, from splitting rent among housemates, course allocation among students, and chores division between household members.

-In this paper, we are concerned with the fair division problem for indivisible goods.
-In this setting, classical fairness notions such as envy-freeness (EF) and proportionality can often be unattainable.
-Consider the classic example of allocating a single good among two agents -- one agent is necessarily envious.
-Because of this, many alternative fairness notions have been introduced.
-Among the most prominent of these is the notion of envy-freeness up to any good (EFX) introduced by Caragiannis et al.~in~\cite{caragiannis2019unreasonable} and Gourv{\`e}s et al.~\cite{gourves2014near}.
-In an EFX allocation, we allow for an agent $i$ to envy another agent $j$, as long as the envy can be alleviated by disregarding any one of the goods allocated to $j$.
-Since its inception, the existence problem of EFX allocations has evaded the attempts of many researchers and is considered to be one of the most important open problems in this field.
-In fact, it has even been referred to as "fair division's most enigmatic question" by Procaccia~\cite{procaccia2020technical}.
+We are particularly interested in the division of indivisible goods.
+Specifically, these are goods that cannot be divided or shared between different agents, such as single movie tickets or rooms in a shared living situation.
+Classical fairness notions such as envy-freeness (EF) and proportionality are often unattainable in this setting.
+Consider the classic example of allocating one good among two agents --- one agent is necessarily envious.
+Consequently, alternative fairness notions have been introduced.
+Among the most prominent of these is envy-freeness up to any good (EFX) \citep{caragiannis2019unreasonable,gourves2014near}.
+In an EFX allocation, we allow for each agent $i$ to envy another agent $j$, as long as the envy can be alleviated by disregarding any one good allocated to $j$.
+Since its inception, the existence problem of EFX allocations has evaded the attempts of many researchers and is one of the most important problems in this field, and has even been referred to as "fair division's most enigmatic question" by \citet{procaccia2020technical}.